 Martin Taylor, a Partner in the firm, studied at Oxford University and obtained a degree BA (Hons) Jurisprudence.
 He qualified as a Solicitor in England in 1979, working firstly in the City of London, then as a Partner in a Westminster firm, and since 1996 with Tait & Peterson when he passed the necessary conversion exams to qualify as a Solicitor in Scotland.
 He became a Partner in 2002.
 While working in London he specialised in private client business.
 Since joining Tait & Peterson his work has included conveyancing and crofting matters, executries, wills, trusts, commercial property transactions and occasional civil court work.
 For 10 years he served as Clerk/Treasurer to the Faculty of Solicitors in Shetland.

 Jim moved from Edinburgh to Shetland with his wife in 1985, taking up the position of Accountant within Tait & Peterson.
 He later undertook two years of training in order to become a fully qualified Law Accountant and recognised member of the Society of Law Accountants in Scotland.
-His role within the firm has expanded over the years, however his areas of expertise are tax planning and executry administration.
+His role within the firm has expanded over the years, however his areas of expertise are executry administration, and paralegal conveyancing.

 Kathleen Simpson is currently Tait & Peterson's longest serving member of staff, joining the firm in September 1980 as a part-time legal secretary.
 In 1989 she was appointed George Peterson's full-time secretary until his retirement and took on the role as joint receptionist.
 Since then she has been Eric Peterson's full-time secretary.